aplteam/Tatin/docs/TatinUserSettings.md

 Tatin uses a file to remember all Tatin Registries you want to work with, and possibly other user-specific settings as well.
 We refer to this file as the user settings file.

-When you start using Tatin for the very first time with 18.0 (when Tatin is not part of a standard installation of Dyalog APL) there is no such file, and therefore Tatin will create one in a specific location.
+When you start using Tatin for the very first time with 18.0 or 18.1 (when Tatin is not part of a standard installation of Dyalog APL) there is no such file, and therefore Tatin will create one in a specific location.

 ### The default file

-That default file will only have one Tatin Registry defined in it: the principal Tatin server, available via the URL `https://tatin.dev/`.
+That default file will have two  Tatin Registries defined in it:

+* the principal Tatin server, available via the URL `https://tatin.dev/`.

    It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as parameter.

+* the Tatin Test server, available via the URL `https://test.tatin.dev/`.

+   It has an alias `test-tatin` assigned to it, so you can address it as `[test-tatin]` with all user commands that require a Registry as parameter.

+   It has a priority of `0` assigned to it which means that it will _not_ participate in Registry scans.
+Registry scans are performed by Tatin when you ask for a package but do not specify a Registry.
+Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0` or less.

 ### Where does it live?